 There are two basic types of GCCM: traditional and heavy civil.
-The two variations for this project delivery method are similar, with the key difference being how the project team establishes the cost of the work associated with subcontracting.
-Under the heavy civil variation, the GCCM firm can self-perform up to 50% of the subcontract work, subject to successful negotiations with the public body.
-There are other solicitation and contractual requirements a public body and contractor must follow when using the heavy civil GCCM method, and those will be discussed in more detail later in this Manual under the Heavy Civil chapter.
+The two variations for this project delivery method are similar, with the key difference being how the project team establishes the cost of the work associated with subcontracting and the amount of allowed self-performed work.
+There are other solicitation and contractual requirements a public body and GCCM must follow when using the heavy civil GCCM method, and those will be discussed in more detail in Chapter 10, Heavy Civil GCCM.